 c.
 Partner organisations: personal consultations are to be preferred.
-In the case of multiple partners, this can be done with the aid of questionnaires, either written, online or from telephone interviews. d.
+In the case of multiple partners, this can be done with the aid of questionnaires, either written, online or from telephone interviews.

+d.
 The target group, provided the organisation has direct contact with the target group: large-scale quantitative research, storytelling (target group members' personal experiences) or qualitative panel research.
 It goes without saying that the research method must be adapted to the needs and abilities of the target group (level of education, comprehension of the questions, socially desirable answers, etc.).
 When the organisation does not have direct contact with the target group, it is recommended that the organisation's partners should be asked to perform customer satisfaction surveys.

-9.1.3 Analysis and evaluation 9.1.3 Analysis and evaluation No specification, see ISO 9001 The organisation shall determine, collect and analyse appropriate data in order to, on the one hand, demonstrate the suitability and effectiveness of the quality management system and all related work processes and, on the other hand, to identify where impro- vement of the effectiveness of the quality management system (and the work processes) can be made.
-The analysis of data shall minimally provide information relating to: a.
+9.1.3 Analysis and evaluation

+9.1.3 Analysis and evaluation

+The organisation shall determine, collect and analyse appropriate data in order to, on the one hand, demonstrate the suitability and effectiveness of the quality management system and all related work processes and, on the other hand, to identify where improvement of the effectiveness of the quality management system (and the work processes) can be made.

+The analysis of data shall minimally provide information relating to:

+- a.
 Compliance with product requirements.
-It is important to determine whether the monitoring and evaluation reports demonstrate compliance with the requirements laid down in the subsidy application, contract or project plan. b.
+It is important to determine whether the monitoring and evaluation reports demonstrate compliance with the requirements laid down in the subsidy application, contract or project plan. - b.
 Customer satisfaction (see Section 9.1.2).
-The organisation must determine what aspects of the organisation and its projects and programmes the customer is satisfied with, and where improvements are needed. c.
+The organisation must determine what aspects of the organisation and its projects and programmes the customer is satisfied with, and where improvements are needed. - c.
 Performance and effectiveness of quality management system.
 It is important that the quality management system fulfils its intended purpose.
 In other words, is the quality policy being implemented and are the quality objectives being achieved?
 Do audits demonstrate that work is performed according to approved procedures and work instructions?
 Are projects and programmes correctly monitored, evaluated and adapted?
-Do projects and programmes achieve intended results? d.
+Do projects and programmes achieve intended results? - d.
 Effectiveness of plans.
 For example, the implementation of policy plans, plans for projects and programmes and plans for improving the organisation.
-Monitoring systems will provide suitable information. e.
+Monitoring systems will provide suitable information. - e.
 Risks and opportunities.
 With regard to risks, analysis refers to the preventive and corrective actions to prevent or mitigate risks.
 With regard to opportunities, analysis refers to plans and measures to seize any opportunity that may occur.
-Monitoring systems will provide suitable information (see Section 6.1). f.
+Monitoring systems will provide suitable information (see Section 6.1). - f.
 Performance of suppliers and partners.
 Periodic analysis (see Section 8.4) shall be performed to ensure that third party organisations, for example suppliers and partners (those with whom cooperation often takes place) supply products of adequate quality, on time, with the required service, etc. If suppliers or partners perform inadequately, action must be taken to improve matters.
-See also Purchasing procedures. g.
+See also Purchasing procedures. - g.
 Improvements.
-If the quality management system does not perform up to its in- tended standard, plans should be made for improvement.
+If the quality management system does not perform up to its intended standard, plans should be made for improvement.
 A quality management system can be evaluated through management review, audit results, customer satisfaction reports and monitoring and evaluating projects and programmes.
-9.2 Internal audit 9.2 Internal audit No specification, see ISO 9001 An internal audit is a check performed by an employee to determine whether or not the quality management system has the intended effect and the relevant procedures are followed.